Tkach, WCG and UCG

 From 1986 to about 1994, the church maintained most of its past doctrinal approach with the brethren, while the leaders reached out to the Evangelicals with a newly devised marketing strategy to gain approval from a select group of evangelical publishers and luminaries.

-Brethren that did question the few changes they detected, were disfellowshipped, shunned, and often marked publicly for leaving the fold and going the way of Satan.
-Vic Kubic head of Ministerial Services kept the elders in line with firings and disfellowshipments.
+Brethren that did question the few changes they detected, were disfellowshiped, shunned, and often marked publicly for leaving the fold and going the way of Satan.
+Victor Kubic head of Ministerial Services kept the elders in line with firings and disfellowshipments.
 That continued until 1995.

 By 1992, the most astute members could pick up that there were a few changes; however, “change” was not even detected by the bulk of the members until it was announced in late 1994.